cashoefman/How_To_SetUp_Go_On_Raspberry_Pi/README.md

 Paste that in a Raspberry Pi Terminal shell prompt.
 The script explains what it will do and then pauses before it does it.

 ## Set Path variables
-To make things work properly you will have to set a few variables in the appropriate file, here are a few examples.
+To make things work properly you will have to set a few variables in the appropriate file, here are a few examples:

 ### for zsh
 ```